TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ### How did we overcome this challenge?

 We had to quickly tranform our approach.
-It was very crucial to have a fully asynchronuos workflow for sending data to Kinesis
+It was very crucial to have a fully asynchronuos workflow for sending data to Kinesis :

- **We then integrated** `CompletableFuture` **along with** `ExecutorService`💡
+**--> _Integrated `CompletableFuture` + `ExecutorService`**_**

-➡️ `ExecutorService` will ONLY be responsible for managing the thread pool --> This only takes care of the concurrency aspect
+PLEASE NOTE:- `ExecutorService` will only be responsible for managing the thread pool --> This only takes care of the concurrency aspect
-➡️ **We've now got `CompletableFuture.
- **This means we're not blocking any threads, we can perform other operations without waiting for task completion**
+**We've now combined `CompletableFuture`,  means we're not blocking any threads, we can perform other operations without waiting for task completion**

 </br>

-**What did we achieve ?**
+> What did we achieve ?
+>
-**My entire workflow is now fully asynchronous. => Operational Efficiency => Improved throughput**
+> **My entire workflow is now fully asynchronous. ↪️ Operational Efficiency because we've now improved throughput**

 </br>